-- The Commission does not have policies or procedures to ensure the completeness and accuracy of receipts sent to the Authority and deposited in the Commission's account. - Five of 36 (14%) receipts tested, totaling \$826, were not fully supported by the documentation the Authority provided to the Commission.
-Additionally, \$12 of the Commission's receipts could not be traced back to the Circuit Clerk of St. Clair County's Metro Police Commission Fine Activity Reports. - The Commission was unable to provide supporting case file documentation to substantiate new fines, payments, and adjustments from St. Clair County. - The Commission did not adopt a written investment policy nor invest or deposit public funds with minority-owned financial institutions within the State.
+- The Commission does not have policies or procedures to ensure the completeness and accuracy of receipts sent to the Authority and deposited in the Commission's account.
+Additionally, the Authority's receipt records for the Fund were unable to be reconciled to the St. Clair County Clerk's records of payments made. - Eleven of 48 (23%) receipts tested, totaling \$2,126, were not fully supported by the documentation the Authority provided to the Commission.
+Additionally, \$50 of the Commission's receipts could not be traced back to the St. Clair County Metro Police Commission Fine Activity Reports. - The Commission was unable to provide supporting case file documentation to substantiate new fines, payments, and adjustments from St. Clair County. - The Commission did not adopt a written investment policy nor invest or deposit public funds with minority-owned financial institutions within the State.